icon-project/icon-sdk-python/quickstart/README.md

 print("private key: ", wallet2.get_private_key()) # Returns a private key
 ```

-You can get a step cost to transfer ICX as follows.
+You can get a default step cost used to transfer ICX as follows.

 ```python
 # Returns a step cost